The Bankrate promise

 In either case, loans that are developed for people with bad credit tend to be smaller and come with higher interest rates than those for people who have good credit.

 Whichever loan you get, simply pay it off according to the agreement.
-Assuming the lender furnishes information to the credit reporting agencies (most do, but if you get a “no credit check loan,” ask the lender to be sure), it will help your credit scores rise.
+Assuming the lender sends information to the credit reporting agencies (most do, but if you get a “no credit check loan,” ask the lender to be sure), it will help your credit score rise.

 The bottom line

 To qualify for a business credit card (and a business loan), take action to improve your personal credit history.
 Shape up your FICO score, identify the right business card for your needs and consider a business loan.
 Take these simple steps and you’ll not only repair your bad credit, but you’ll then be able to apply for better credit products for your business.